 |🛍️ Products offered||Stock, ETF, Fund, Bond, Options, Futures, Crypto|

-E*TRADE offers free trading of stocks, ETFs, and some bonds and mutual funds.
-Non-trading fees are also low.
+E*TRADE offers free stock and ETFs tradies; some bonds and mutual funds are also free to trade.
+Non-trading fees are low.
 On the negative side, fees for mutual funds that aren't free are high.